Sunlit tree at sunset with title text “Land of Canaan” over a hazy landscape background

 Raised among the olive groves of Jenin, Abufarha founded Canaan Palestine, the world’s first fair‑trade and organic olive oil company.
 Through his work he has connected more than 2,000 small‑scale Palestinian farming families to global markets, brought Palestinian olive oil to international recognition and funded scholarships and women’s cooperatives.
 His vision of sustainable, community‑based trade has been celebrated worldwide and is even more relevant today as conflict threatens to sever farmers from their land.

-Board Member, On The Ground Global
+Co-founder, On The Ground Global

 About On The Ground Global

+Sustainability starts where inequity ends.
 On the Ground partners with coffee farmer communities to improve standards of living.
 Our changing climate and unfair global economic structures are threatening the future of coffee.
 We understand that industry sustainability won’t come from self-serving attempts to protect a valuable crop.
 It will only come from a collaborative, industry-wide effort to support and develop coffee-growing communities.
 Our duty is to encourage others to look past their cup and to see those farming families who are still struggling.

 We view our coffee-producing colleagues as equals, as friends.
 We believe that families who farm coffee deserve the same access to basic human rights as the people who trade, roast and consume their coffee.
 Our dream is to see inequity ended in the specialty coffee industry and to see our friends thrive.